Search for a rare disease

 ORPHA:83420Classification level: Subtype of disorder

-SMA4 usually manifests in the second or third decade of life.
+Disease onset is typically in the second or third decade of life.
 The muscle weakness predominantly affects the legs and hip muscles and then progresses to the shoulders and arms.
 Waddling gait is common.
 Finger trembling, fasciculation and calf hypertrophy may occur.
-The clinical picture is similar to that seen in SMA3 (see this term) but the motor weakness is less severe in SMA4.
+The clinical picture is similar to that seen in SMA type 3 but the motor weakness is less severe.
+Cognition is unaffected.

 The diagnosis is based on clinical history and examination.
 In patients with SMN1 anomalies, the diagnosis may be confirmed by genetic testing.
 Electromyography and muscle biopsy may be necessary.

-Differential diagnoses include the amyotrophic lateral sclerosis, primary lateral sclerosis, myasthenia gravis, and carbohydrate metabolism disorders (see these terms).
+Differential diagnoses include the amyotrophic lateral sclerosis, primary lateral sclerosis, Kennedy disease, myasthenia gravis, and carbohydrate metabolism disorders.

 Prenatal diagnosis is possible for families in which the mutations in the SMN1 gene have been identified.